susovd/life-expectancy-project/README.md

 ## Thank you for your time to read our project.
+We hope you enjoyed it.